Numerics and analysis of Cahn--Hilliard critical points: Convexity

+In light of Theorem~\ref{steinersym} and translating if necessary, the assumption of the unique maximum in zero and directional derivative on rays is without loss of generality for the desired application.

-In the sequel we will work with three collinear points $x,y,z\in S_{c_{*}}$ such that $z=tx+(1-t)y$ for some $t\in(0,1)$, and we will write $z\in [x,y]$ for short and speak of ``the triple'' $(x,y,z)$.
-We will call a triple \emph{admissible} if it is an element of
+Following the strategy of \cite{CS}, we will work with the following definitions. \begin{definition} We will call three points $x,y,z\in S_{c_{*}}$ a \uline{triple} if $z=tx+(1-t)y$ for some $t\in[0,1]$, and we will write $z\in [x,y]$ for short and speak of ``the triple'' $(x,y,z)$.
+We will call a triple \uline{admissible} if it is an element of